 Application of a dedicated left turn phase shall be based on the results of an independent analysis.
-A left turn phase should be considered under any of the following conditions:
+A protected/permissive left turn phase should be considered under any of the following conditions:

-- 5 or more left-turn crashes per million left-turn vehicles. - When capacity analysis from Highway Capacity Software (HCS) or

-Synchro analysis indicates a poor level-of-service without a left turn phase.
+- 5 or more left-turn crashes per million left-turn vehicles. - When capacity analysis from Highway Capacity Software (HCS) or Synchro analysis indicates a poor level-of-service without a left turn phase.

 - If the left turn volume exceeds 240 vehicles/hour. - If the product of (left turn volume x opposing through traffic) exceeds: 50,000 with 1 opposing lane, 90,000 with 2 opposing lanes, and 110,000 with 3 opposing lanes (Reference the 2010 Highway Capacity Manual Chapter 31, Page 87), and the left-turn volume is greater than 2 vehicles per cycle, a left turn phase should be considered.
-Analyses should be based on peak hour data.
+Analyses should be based on peak hour data. - A study shows that left-turn queues are not clearing in one cycle for greater than ten consecutive minutes.

-Protected Only left turn phasing shall be used under the following conditions:
+Protected Only left turn phasing shall be used under the following condition: